romkatv/powerlevel10k/README.md

 - Terminal window title.
 - Colors used by `ls`.
+- The behavior of `git` command.
-- Content and style of command completions.
+- The content and style of command completions.
 - Command line colors (syntax highlighting, autosuggestions, etc.).
 - Key bindings.
+- Aliases.
 - Prompt parameters other than `PS1` and `RPS1`.
 - Zsh options other than those [related to prompt]( http://zsh.sourceforge.net/Doc/Release/Options.html#Prompting).